-Caving is a great adventure, climbing down into the earth is an amazing feeling and it can give you quite a rush.
+Caving is a great adventure, climbing down into the earth is an amazing feeling, and it can give you quite a rush.
 Vancouver Island has plenty of cave systems for you to explore and the Upana system is one of the sweetest.

 The Upana Cave system is located about 17 km west of Gold River, on Head Bay Forest Rd.
-These caves are just awesome to hike in and you can find everything here in formations and cave life like crickets and spiders to photograph.
+These caves are just awesome to hike in, and you can find everything here in formations and cave life like crickets and spiders to photograph.

-There are fifteen entrances into the system that are known of.
+There are fifteen entrances into the system that are known.
 The length of the cave passages put together is about 450 meters.
 The individual caves vary from about the single room size right up to passages of considerable length made up of multiple rooms.
 You can hike the caves by yourself or take a guided tour with a spelunking club.
 These caves are quite beautiful and well worth the hike but bring warm clothing as even in the summer months, it’s chilly in the cave